zulip/zulip/templates/zerver/why-zulip.md

 a day than most managers have time to handle.

-In practice, in organizations that use Slack, many senior personnel (sensibly) don't read their channel messages at all, or only read a handful of smaller channels.
+In practice, in organizations that use Slack, many senior personnel (sensibly) don’t read their channel messages at all, or only read a handful of smaller channels.
 This means you now have a company communication platform ... with everyone but the decision makers.